Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

-Fig. \ref{fig:projection} shows snapshots of our results (see the SI for more details): 2D projections of both gas density $\rho$ and the volumetric energy dissipation rate $\dot{u}$, at times $t=47$, $t=55$, and $t=62$ days post-disruption.
-The dominant sources of energy dissipation at early times are shocks associated with compression near pericenter, which are strong enough to begin the circularization process but too weak to blow out most returning debris into a wide-angle nozzle.
-At $t=47$ days, most stream matter passes through pericenter on a largely unperturbed trajectory.
-However, a small minority of the debris receives large energy perturbations (visible in the $t=47$ day density plot as an intermediate density region ``filling in'' the nearly Keplerian ellipse of the dynamically cold debris stream).
-This small fraction of the debris plays an outsized role in driving the circularization process.
+Fig. \ref{fig:projection} shows snapshots of our results (see the Methods for more details): 2D projections of both gas density $\rho$ and the volumetric energy dissipation rate $\dot{u}$, at times $t=47$, $t=55$, and $t=62$ days post-disruption.
+The dominant sources of energy dissipation at early times are shocks associated with compression near pericenter, which are strong enough to begin the circularization process but too weak to efficiently circularize debris.
+At $t=47$ days, a small minority of the debris receives large energy perturbations (visible in the $t=47$ day density plot as a region ``filling in'' the nearly Keplerian ellipse of the debris stream).
+This small fraction of the debris plays an outsized role in driving circularization.
 By $t=62$ days, the morphology of both the debris and the dissipation zone has changed dramatically.

-Inspection of the late-time density field in Fig. \ref{fig:projection} suggests that the post-pericenter debris has increased its binding energy by roughly one order of magnitude.
+Inspection of the late-time density field in Fig. \ref{fig:projection} shows that the post-pericenter debris has increased its binding energy by roughly one order of magnitude.
 The partially circularized debris is now impacted by streams returning for the first time, which efficiently dissipate their kinetic energy in shocks spanning a wide range of radii.
-The transition from early-time dissipation (near the compression point) to late-time dissipation (from stream-disk interactions) suggests that circularization may be a runaway process: the circularization of even a small amount of bound debris is enough to enhance the circularization efficiency for streams that have yet to return.
-This result is reminiscent of some recent works\cite{Bonnerot+21, Andalman+22}, but with a key difference: here, early-time dissipation is dominated by stream compression shocks, rather than stream self-intersections triggered by precession (a dissipation site which remains negligible throughout our simulation).
+The transition from early-time dissipation (near the compression point) to late-time dissipation (from stream-disk interactions) shows that circularization can be a runaway process: the circularization of even a small amount of bound debris is enough to enhance the circularization efficiency for streams that have yet to return.

 Fig. \ref{fig:circ} quantifies the shift in dissipation sites by calculating the time evolution of gas orbital energy $E$ (for bound mass only).
-Using the dynamical mass fallback rate $\dot{M}_{\rm fb}(t)$ (see SI), we translate the orbital energy dissipation rate $\dot{E}$ into a dimensionless circularization efficiency parameter,
+Using the dynamical mass fallback rate $\dot{M}_{\rm fb}(t)$ (see Methods), we translate the orbital energy dissipation rate $\dot{E}$ into a dimensionless circularization efficiency,